 - Can the company dominate the market in its niche?

-In addition to looking at price growth, one should consider any dividends a company may be paying.
+In addition to considering price growth, one should consider any dividends a company may pay.

 - Related Article: 13 Ways to Beat The Market.
 Legendary Strategies Explained